Fire and rescue services

 DFAT doesn't provide information on the safety of individual commercial airlines or flight paths.

-Check Seychelles' air safety profile with the Aviation Safety Network.
+Check the Seychelles' air safety profile with the Aviation Safety Network.

 More information: